VincentRisi/jportal/anydbMake.md

 After the main keyword *jportal*, *crackle* or *pickle* each non empty line must contain 2 or more items.
 The first item is the case sensitive name of the code generator.
 The second item is the target directory where to generate the code.
 Anymore items that follow are the wildcard based or target filenames in the target directory.
+Wildcard markers apply to the basename sans extension of the source. eg. /fred/xyz.si would translate to xyz as the basename.

+- %a : asis-case
+- %i : ignore-case
+- %l : lowercase
+- %u : uppercase

 After the main keyword *source* each non empty lines must contain a single fullpath source file for the *jportal* generators.